Catherine Dickens: Early life

-Education and Literary Work
+Education and literary work

 The education given to Catherine Hogarth was middle-class and typical for daughters of professional men in early 19th-century Britain.
 Records of her schooling, however, remain scarce.
 The very environment that made her culturally fluent logically contributed to her development: an atmosphere where literacy and art were appreciated.
 Her father was George Hogarth, a journalist and music critic who had also been a lawyer.
 Hogarth's household entertained literary and artistic associations in Edinburgh and London.

 Catherine published "What Shall We Have for Dinner?" under the pseudonym "Lady Maria Clutterbuck" in 1851.
 It is a domestic manual, with plans for meals and information on house management, intended for middle-class women who wished to keep up with domestic expectations during Victorian times.
-Often dismissed as a mere cookbook, nowadays, scholars have raised the profile of this work as not only entertaining but also socially aware and as promoting the performance of domestic femininity while simultaneously representing a slight undermining of that construct.
+It was often dismissed as a mere cookbook, but nowadays scholars have raised the profile of this work as not only entertaining but also socially aware and as promoting the performance of domestic femininity while simultaneously representing a slight undermining of that construct.

-The pseudonym itself denotes a perhaps self-conscious reflection upon literary personae and the gendered boundaries of authorial identity.
 The book had moderate success, going into several editions.
 Apart from that, it takes the unusual perspective of a real woman with first-hand experience into the working life, social expectations, and humor of Victorian womanhood.